Dialogue-adaptive Language Model Pre-training From Quality Estimation: Experiments

 \subsection{Comparison with Different Pre-training Objectives}

-We compare DAPO with other general pre-training objectives mentioned in Section \ref{sec:baseline}.
-Tables \ref{tb:fed}-\ref{tb:diff_obj} show the results on the downstream DrNLP tasks and quality judgments on FED.
-According to the results, ELECTRA-MLM, although task-specific pre-trained, has much worse performance than ELECTRA on almost all these downstream DrNLP tasks.
-Therefore we argue that MLM is not a suitable pre-training objective for dialogue-based texts.
+We compare DAPO with representative \textit{coherence}-oriented objectives mentioned in Section \ref{sec:baseline}.
+Table 8 shows the results.
+According to the results, ELECTRA-MLM, although dialogue-adaptive pre-trained, has much worse performance than ELECTRA on almost all these open-domain dialogue tasks, which indicates that MLM would not be a suitable pre-training objective for dialogue-based texts.
 The performance of ELECTRA-NSP is between ELECTRA and ELECTRA-DAPO, which indicates that NSP is a feasible pre-training objective for dialogues.
-For ELECTRA-MLM+NSP, since it combines a proper objective and an improper objective, it is reasonably that it has performance between ELECTRA-MLM and ELECTRA-NSP.
+For ELECTRA-MLM+NSP, since it combines both proper and improper objectives, it is reasonable that it has performance between ELECTRA-MLM and ELECTRA-NSP.

-In addition, we wonder if this kind of difference is caused by an insufficiency of pre-training.
-The models pre-trained on the train set of pre-training corpus is then evaluated on the dev set of it.
-The Pearson and Spearman correlation of ELECTRA-DAPO is 0.810 and 0.690 respectively.
-The accuracy of ELECTRA-NSP and ELECTRA-MLM+NSP are 94.7\% and 92.8\% respectively.
-The perplexity of ELECTRA-MLM is 4.96.
-These values show that models with distinct pre-training objectives are all fully pre-trained.
-This gives another evidence that the performance of models mainly depends on whether its pre-training objective is suitable for a in-domain task-related corpus.
+In addition, to verify if this kind of difference is caused by an insufficiency of pre-training, so we evaluate the models on the dev set of its pre-training corpus.
+The Pearson and Spearman correlation of ELECTRA-DAPO is 0.810 and 0.690 respectively; the accuracy of ELECTRA-NSP and ELECTRA-MLM+NSP are 94.7\% and 92.8\% respectively; and the perplexity of ELECTRA-MLM is 4.96.
+These values show that models are all fully pre-trained towards the given objectives.
+The findings above gave another evidence that the performance of models mainly depends on whether its pre-training objective is suitable for an open-domain dialogue corpus.